ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ```
 // Initialize the SDK
-BMSClient.getInstance().initialize(this, "bluemixRegionSuffix");
+BMSClient.getInstance().initialize(this, "ibmCloudRegionSuffix");
 //Initialize client Push SDK

 MFPPush push = MFPPush.getInstance();
 push.initialize(getApplicationContext(), "appGUID", "clientSecret");
 ```

-Where `bluemixRegionSuffix` specifies the location where the app is hosted.
+Where `ibmCloudRegionSuffix` specifies the location where the app is hosted.
 You can use any of the following values:

 - `BMSClient.REGION_US_SOUTH`
 - `BMSClient.REGION_UK`